How to Identify and Takedown a Copyright or Trademark Infringement

 Option 2: Work with an Expert

 The takedown process for copyright and trademark infringement can become a time consuming and tedious process.
 If you think your trademark or copyright is being infringed upon and you’d prefer an expert to handle this for you, you could hire a lawyer or our PhishFort Takedown Service can assist you.
 PhishFort has a team of analysts and legal experts who are poised to help you protect your brand - without the exorbitant fees of a law firm.
-Reach out to us via our online takedown form.
+Reach out to us about via our online takedown form.
 If we can’t get the infringing website taken down, we’ll give you 100% of your money back, guaranteed!

 Ensure your brand security and protect your business from attacks, starting today